microsoft/fabricrealtimelab/modules/module01.md

 ## :tada: Summary

-With the above steps completed, we have created a KQL database, and configured the database to ingest data from the EventStream.
+With the above steps completed, we have created a KQL database, and configured the database to ingest data from the Eventstream.

 ## :white_check_mark: Results

 - [x] Created the KQL Database
-- [x] Completed the ingestion process from the EventStream to the KQL database
+- [x] Completed the ingestion process from the Eventstream to the KQL database

 [Continue >](./module02.md)